jsim2010/partite/CONTRACT.md

 3) If an analysis certification is affirmed, its inspection is removed from the program and the analysis is added to its respective report.

 ## VIII) Roles
-1) The following roles shall exist:
-  - a) director
-  - b) consul
-  - c) inspector
-  - d) architect
-  - e) developer
-2) All operatives shall not be able to perform any actions that are not explictly given to one of their assigned roles.
-3) **Founder Appointment:** When a project is created, all operatives responsible for the creation shall be assigned the director role.

-### A) Directors

-1) A director may create:
-  - a) a premise
-  - b) a motion
-2) A director may tender a ballot for the following votes:
-  - a) accepting a premise
-  - b) adopting a motion
-  - c) ratifying an objective
-  - d) enacting an amendment

-### B) Consuls

-1) A consul may create an amendment.

 ### C) Investigators